Skip to main content

 }

 This is the product.
-Its scope is intentionally broad: the entire point is that an agent can discover and invoke any operation across any API, data store, or protocol through one unified surface.
+Its scope is intentionally broad: the entire point is that an agent can discover and invoke any operation across any API, data store, protocol, or downstream MCP backend through one unified surface.
 Breadth is the feature.
+In v2.0 this package additionally implements the intelligent MCP wrapper/gateway.

 const api = createApi({